 Thermoplastics are a good composite because they are made of materials that are recyclable.
 This means that even as they wear over time, they won’t be harmful to the organic environment surrounding them.

 2. Use LED lights for signage

-The right lighting and signs can really make you stand out even if you’re in an area with a lot of competition surrounding you.
-The best way to keep your lights on when you need it without using up as much energy and creating emissions is simply by opting for LED lights.
+The right lighting and signs can really make you stand out as a business even if you’re in an area with a lot of competition surrounding you.
+The best way to keep your lights on when you need it without using up as much energy and creating emissions is simply by opting for LED outdoor display screen.
 These are much more energy-efficient options that end up lasting longer.
 That means it’s great for the environment and can significantly lower your costs.

 These days, you aren’t limited by LED aesthetically either.
 You can still achieve the looks that other bulbs produce without the same harmful effects because of the variations that LED has now.
 You can still have those bright neon lights outside your window or some Edison bulbs by your display to bring in attention, but using LED dupes.

 Living walls are a great way to incorporate green architecture into your shop, and aesthetically speaking, it does wonder in adding life to any establishment.
 It’s also very “Instagram-friendly,” so if you’re looking to bring in that social media-savvy crowd that will be sharing your store online, this is a great option.
 In terms of sustainability, it’s a great way to keep the air clean and free of pollutants, adding natural insulation and dampening out the noise.

 There are different ways to go about this, either by building it yourself or having one installed.
 The exact greenery that you’ll use will depend on your preferences and how much maintenance you can provide.
 If you want to maximize its environmental effects, you’ll want to use real plants.
 If that’s too pricey to keep up or install, there are artificial plants that are also eco-friendly (though you’ll mostly just get the aesthetic results that way).

 4. Highlight local goods